cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 There is quite a bit of diversity in the binding properties provided by KEMs.
 Table 5 of {{CDM23}} shows the binding properties of a few KEMs.
 For
 example: DHKEM provides MAL-level binding for several properties.
-ML-KEM provides only LEAK-level binding.
+ML-KEM provides only LEAK-level binding {{SCHMIEG2024}}.
 Classic McEliece provides MAL-BIND-K-CT, but no assurance at all of X-BIND-K-PK.

 ### Indifferentiability from a Random Oracle {#security-kdfs}